The Parables of Jesus as Theological Method: Narrative, Metaphor, and the Kingdom of God

 Implications for Ministry and Credentialing

-The Abide University credentialing program recognizes expertise in biblical interpretation and homiletics as essential competencies for ministry leadership.
+The Abide University credentialing program recognizes expertise in biblical interpretation and homiletics as essential competencies for ministry leadership, equipping pastors to handle the parables with both scholarly rigor and pastoral sensitivity.

 For ministry professionals seeking to formalize their expertise, the Abide University Retroactive Assessment Program offers a pathway to academic credentialing that recognizes prior learning and pastoral experience.